stanleyedward/portfolio/src/content/00-header.md

 # stanley edward

-and i'm a dl ethusiast
+and I'm into Deep Learning Research